chain4energy/c4e-chain/x/cfevesting/README.md

 ## Abstract

-Chain4Energy vesting module provides functionality creation and manegement of vesting pools.
+Chain4Energy vesting module provides creation and management of the vesting pools functionality.
-Vesting pool locks  configured amount of tokens for configured period of time.
-Those locked tokens can further be sent form vesting pool, but only to newly created continuous vesting account.
-Vesting account parameters are calculted from vesting pool configuration.
+One can create a vesting pool in order to lock the configured amount of tokens for a period of time.
+During this locking period the locked tokens can only be used for vesting accounts creation.
+The vesting account parameters are calculated from the vesting pool configuration.

 ## Contents